anxuae/pih2o/README.rst

 Two modes are available to detect if watering is required by your plants depending on your configuration.

 - **analog channels available**: the pump is triggered if more than half sensors goes below the defined humidity threshold (in %).
- - **else only digital channels**: the pump is triggered if more than half sensors is triggered (in this case threshold is generally defined manually directly on the sensor).
+- **else only digital channels**: the pump is triggered if more than half sensors is triggered (the threshold is generally defined manually directly on the sensor).

 Install developing version
 --------------------------